jvalinsky/microcosm-rs/who-am-i/readme.md

 it's still nice to have an explicit opt-in on a per-demo basis for microcosm so it will be used for that. it's allow-listed for the microcosm domain however (so not deployed on any adversarial hosting pages), so it's simultaenously overkill and restrictive.

-i will get back to oauth eventually and hopefully roll out a microcosm service to make it easy for clients, but there are a few more things in the pipeline to get to first.
+i will get back to oauth eventually and hopefully roll out a microcosm service to make it easy for clients (and demos), but there are a few more things in the pipeline to get to first.